mraible/mongock-docs/content/pages/runner.md

 The use can always run it manually, by executing the method`execute()`, but Mongock tries to take advantage of the underalying framework to make it as smoothly as possible , so normally, using the mechanism provided by the framework,  you just need to expose the runner bean and Mongock takes care of running it.

-In some cases, like when using the  **properties approach**, you don't even need to expose the bean, just providing the properties and telling the framework(via annotation or whatever mechanism the framework provides) that you are using Mongock, is enough :wink:
+In some cases, like when using the  **automatic approach**, you don't even need to expose the bean, just providing the properties and telling the framework(via annotation or whatever mechanism the framework provides) that you are using Mongock, is enough :wink:

 ------------------------------------------------